Sitemap

 Dendif4

-5. tie in a strip of red imitation leather.
+5. Tie in a strip of red imitation leather.
 The fly's original version calls for raffia which is however not as resistant as imitation leather.
+Take care of the wide of the strip!

 Dendif5